Facilities management workflow for Tallyfy

 task

-Track key metrics: diversion rate (percentage of waste recycled vs. landfilled), contamination rate (recyclables sent to landfill due to improper sorting), and total waste volume.
-Request monthly reports from your waste vendor.
-Share progress with employees quarterly to maintain engagement.
+Track your key metrics: diversion rate (what percentage of waste gets recycled vs. sent to landfill), contamination rate (recyclables that end up in landfill because of incorrect sorting), and total waste volume.
+Ask your waste vendor for monthly reports.
+Share progress with employees every quarter to keep engagement up.
 Set improvement goals and celebrate milestones.
-Conduct spot audits of bins to identify ongoing sorting issues.
+Do spot audits of bins to catch ongoing sorting issues.

 Ready to use this template?